-DUE TO HIGH DEMAND, GYOKURO IS TEMPORARILY SOLD OUT
+DUE TO HIGH DEMAND, THIS TEA IS TEMPORARILY SOLD OUT

 A young monk once asked the wise tea master Lao Cha:

-— In the early Spring, when the tea bushes start to wake up from their long winter sleep, and the first tea leaves just begin to appear, make sure to shade them from the sun.
+— In the early Spring, when the tea bushes start to wake up from their long winter sleep and the first tea leaves begin to appear, make sure to shade them from the sun.
 Then the roots will start extracting more valuable nutrients from the soil to feed the leaves.
 The tea made from these very leaves will be gentle and sweet.
 This tea will be worthy of the Gods.
 You will call it Gyokuro.

 Gyokuro is rightfully regarded as the highest grade of Japanese tea.
 It is made only with the first flush leaves — the tea's unique processing results in a sweet, mild flavor and fresh, flowery-green aroma.
 Gyokuro tea bushes are shaded from direct sunlight for 20 days before harvesting.
 That step makes the tea plant stack on theanine.
 It is an amino acid that gives Gyokuro tea leaves their sweetness.
 Afterward, the leaves are immediately steamed, dried, and carefully rolled into distinctive shapes resembling pine needles.